Pembridge

-Pembridge is a village and civil parish in Arrow valley in Herefordshire, England.
+Pembridge is a village and civil parish in the Arrow valley in Herefordshire, England.
 The village is on the A44 road about 6 mi east of Kington and 7 mi west of Leominster.
 The civil parish includes the hamlets of Bearwood, Lower Bearwood, Lower Broxwood, Marston, Moorcot and Weston.
 The 2011 Census recorded the parish population as 1,056.

 Pembridge is the major part of the electoral ward of Pembridge and Lyonshall with Titley.
 The 2011 Census recorded the ward's population as 3,124.